cchanging/asterinas/docs/src/kernel/the-framekernel-architecture.md

 > The security of a microkernel, the speed of a monolithic kernel.

-Asterinas introduces a novel OS architecture called _framekernel_, which unleashes the full power of Rust to bring the best of both monolithic kernels and microkernels.
+Astros introduces a novel OS architecture called _framekernel_, which unleashes the full power of Rust to bring the best of both monolithic kernels and microkernels.